 The employee wasn’t hurt, but the experience could serve as a reminder to others: Go with your gut if you get a weird feeling about anyone approaching the store.
 Call 911 and get to a back room.

 The suspects got away in an older silver or gray Honda CR-V.

 “The message was ‘Show no love.
-Love will get you killed,'” said Elmore.
+Love will get you killed,'” Elmore said.
 “Then it had a tag or hashtag that could be construed to be a threat to law enforcement.”

 Then, a few weeks later, another message that said, “Mind your business if it ain’t your business” with the same hashtag.

-Police are hoping, since the crimes happened during morning rush hour, someone saw the vandal.
+Police are hoping since the crimes happened during morning rush hour that someone saw the vandal.